Snagga86/ZENIT/Readme.md

   - Python (ZENIT Brain: v.
 3.9; ZENIT Body: v.
 3.7)
 - **Kinetic Space:**
    Kinetic Space is a self-developed tool to enable training, analysis, and recognition of individual gestures with a depth camera like Microsoft’s Kinect family.
-   To run the Project you will require this tool.
+   To run the Project you will not require this tool, its possible to use user focussation by phone camera (however results of focus will have a lower performance and accuracy).
 There is not repsitory available at current times so please don't hesitate to contact us directly ([christian.felix.purps@h-ka.de](mailto:christian.felix.purps@h-ka.de)) so we can provide you the software.